 If a CDMG S-AP operating on a 1.08GHz channel receives the cluster information of the new S-AP operating on 2.16 GHz channel from the CCSR, it should measure the state and the signal quality of each Beacon SP and determine whether to join the centralized cluster of the new S-AP based on the state or signal quality of each Beacon SP.

-The S-AP shall broadcast the cluster information of the new S-AP to all the member PCPs or APs in its centralized cluster using the Extended Cluster Report element.
+The S-AP shall broadcast the cluster information of the new S-AP to all the member PCPs or APs in its centralized cluster using the Extended Cluster Report element included in the DMG Beacon frame.
 The member PCPs or APs on the 1.08GHz channels should determine whether to join the centralized cluster of the new S-AP based on the cluster information and the monitoring results of the new S-AP operating on the 2.16GHz channel.

-If an S-AP or a member PCP or AP operating on 1.08GHz channel decides to join the centralized cluster of the new S-AP operating on 2.16GHz channel, the S-AP or member PCP or AP shall transmit a Cluster Switch Announcement element to all its cluster members, to broadcast the cluster information and its cluster switching determination to all the member PCPs or APs in the centralized cluster.
+If an S-AP or a member PCP or AP operating on 1.08GHz channel decides to join the centralized cluster of the new S-AP operating on 2.16GHz channel, the S-AP or member PCP or AP shall transmit a Cluster Switch Announcement element to all its cluster members using the DMG Beacon frame, to broadcast the cluster information and its cluster switching determination to all the member PCPs or APs in the centralized cluster.
 The remaining member PCPs or APs can update Available Cluster Offset Bitmap by using the Cluster Switch Announcement element transmitted by a member PCP or AP.

 9.34a.3.5 Centralized CDMG PCP/AP cluster MAC requirements